 You and I are not alone, as it is estimated that between 3.0 – 6.0 million Americans and more than 33 million people around the world have AFib.
+And that number is growing daily.
 We are all part of an ever increasing medical subset of society.
 I would also reassure you that you are not alone in wanting to control and manage your AFib… to regain your health, vitality and energy in the face of a condition that saps your energy and strength, makes it difficult to sleep, is depressing, demoralizing and draining.

 I am here to help you realize that you can do amazing things for yourself and achieve a high level of control over your AFib, its symptoms, its health consequences.
 I’m confident that the program I created for myself can work for you, because the transformation I have undergone still humbles me, as does the healing power of our bodies and minds.
 If you are willing to do the work to change your future, you will not only be improving the quality of your own life, but that of your family and loved ones as well.

 I know… I have done it, and I am filled with gratitude everyday for the quality of my life.

 It is not, however, a magic cure… what I have done has taken more than 4 years of relentless lifestyle, dietary, nutritional and fitness changes, rigorous honesty and a lot of effort in developing my self-awareness about my body, mind, attitudes, etc.